Honey, I shrunk the hypothesis space (through logical preprocessing): Introduction

 Finally, a \emph{singleton reducible} rule contains a literal that is always true.
 For instance, if $A$ is always a list then the literal \emph{len(A,B)} in rule $r_1$ is always true because every list has a length and the variable $B$ is unconstrained.
 In other words, because the variable $B$ only appears once in this rule, the literal \emph{len(A,B)} is redundant because it has no discriminatory power.
 Therefore, we can remove rule $r_1$ from the hypothesis space.
 The rule space is now empty.

-As we show in this paper, we can automatically find and remove all four types of pointless rules from the hypothesis space without removing optimal hypotheses.
-As this scenario shows, removing pointless rules can substantially shrink the hypothesis space before even looking at the given training examples.
+We show that we can remove hypotheses that contain any of these types of pointless rules from the hypothesis space without removing optimal hypotheses.
+As this scenario shows, removing hypotheses with pointless rules can substantially shrink the hypothesis space before even looking at the given training examples.
 In other words, our approach can discover where not to search before searching for a hypothesis.

 To find unsatisfiable and implication reducible rules, we use answer set programming (ASP) \cite{asp}.
 Specifically, we build small rules and use ASP to check whether these rules are unsatisfiable or implication reducible with respect to the BK.
 We repeat this process until reaching a user-defined timeout.
 The output of this stage is a set of unsatisfiable and implication reducible rules.